 Use rubbing alcohol to clean bathroom fixtures

 Wouldn’t you rather be inside savouring your morning coffee a little longer instead of scraping frost off your car windows?
 Fill a spray bottle with rubbing alcohol and spritz the car glass.
 You’ll be able to wipe the frost right off.
 Ah, good to the last drop!

-6. Use rubbing alcohol to prevent ring around the collar
+Prevent ring around the collar

 Did you get ink on your favourite shirt or dress?
 Try soaking the spot in rubbing alcohol for a few minutes before putting the garment in the wash.

-11. Use rubbing alcohol to get rid of fruit flies
+Get rid of fruit flies

 The next time you see fruit flies hovering in the kitchen, get out a fine-misting spray bottle and fill it with rubbing alcohol.
 Spraying the little flies knocks them out and makes them fall to the floor, where you can sweep them up.
 The alcohol is less effective than insecticide, but it’s a lot safer than spraying poison around your kitchen.

-12. Use rubbing alcohol to make a shapeable ice pack
+Make a shapeable ice pack